danielv14/personal-portfolio/README.md

 A `{title}.mdx` file will be generated in `src/pages/blogg/` where the title will be used as filename - also as url since it's a file in a Next.js `pages` directory.
 The `title` will be **slugified and lowercased** before used as filename.

+### 🗑 Clearing article cache

+When generating new articles it is sometimes necessary to clear some local caches, to get the new article to appear when running the application locally.
+In those cases you simply run `yarn cache:clear` after generating a new article - before serving the application with `yarn dev`.
+Your newly generated article should now be available locally.

 ## 👨‍💻 Running Locally

 Install dependencies with Yarn: